SuperStar Search Slovakia

-SuperStar Search Slovakia (Slovensko hľadá SuperStar) was a Slovak casting television series based on the Idol franchise.
-The survival show determined the best young singer in Slovakia and was shown by the national TV network STV in seasons 1 and 2.
+SuperStar Search Slovakia (Slovensko hľadá SuperStar) is a Slovak casting television series based on the Idol franchise.
+The contest aimed to determine the best young singer in Slovakia and was aired by the national TV network STV in seasons 1 and 2.
 A third season was broadcast by private TV channel Markíza.

-All seasons of SuperStar Search Slovakia had four audition cities to find the best new talent all over Slovakia, including: Košice, Banská Bystrica, Žilina, and finally finishing in Bratislava.
+All seasons of SuperStar Search Slovakia had four audition cities to find new talent all over Slovakia, including: Košice, Banská Bystrica, Žilina, and finally finishing in Bratislava.

-Both TV Nova and Markíza, the Czech and Slovak broadcasters respectively, announced that Česko hledá SuperStar was merged with SuperStar Search Slovakia into a bilingual federal program titled SuperStar beginning with 6 September 2009.
+Both TV Nova and Markíza, the Czech and Slovak broadcasters respectively, announced that Česko hledá SuperStar was merged with SuperStar Search Slovakia into a bilingual federal program titled SuperStar beginning 6 September 2009.